Kamoke Tehsil

 This area is attached to many villages and suburbs that are holding vast swathes of agricultural land.
 Almost all kind of vegetable are grown here as per the regional and climatic conditions.

 Rural vicinities are also well known for producing the dairy products that include milk, butter and other related products.

 Political Situation

 In terms of political leadership, unfortunately however this region has not got any sincere representative who could truly think of the problems and difficulties faced by general masses.
 Culture of politics till date revolves around family politics and tribe loyalty instead of vision-based.

 Even in recent general elections of 2018, people preferred the same family and caste politics and elected the year old tested and in-effective political leadership.
-However with the new government in the provincial assembly, there is chance of seeing a positive local bodies governing system.
+However, with the new government in the provincial assembly, there is chance of seeing a positive local bodies governing system.

+Demographics

+Population

+According to the 2023 census, Kamoke Tehsil in Gujranwala District, Punjab, Pakistan, has a population of approximately 681,339, with 292,023 residing in urban areas and 389,316 in rural areas.
+The average annual growth rate from 2017 to 2023 is 2.71%, and the average household size is 6.88.
+The city of Kamoke, serving as the administrative center of the tehsil, has a population of 292,023 as of 2023.
+Renowned for its significant rice market and numerous mosques, Kamoke is strategically located on the Grand Trunk Road, approximately 21 km from Gujranwala and 44 km from Lahore.
+Overall, Kamoke Tehsil encompasses an area of 834 square kilometers, resulting in a population density of approximately 816.95 people per square kilometer.

 Union councils

-The names of the Union councils are as follows:
+here the names of the Union councils are as follows: